Blindspot to react: India's Modi and party misunderstand the mood - The Media Times

 CONVOLVED TOWNS

+In a nation with a history filled with sectarian bloodshed, many Muslims fear the new law – and a planned roster of citizenship – could make minority second-class citizens.

+Students, politicians and rights activists, both Hindus and Muslims, have also taken to the streets saying Modi is endangering India’s secular constitution.

-Three other BJP lawmakers and two federal ministers, who spoke on condition of anonymity, told Reuters they were mobilizing party supporters from all walks of life to initiate community dialogue and dispel dissatisfaction with the law.
+Three other BJP lawmakers and two federal ministers, who spoke on condition of anonymity, said they were mobilizing party supporters from all walks of life to start community dialogue and dissolve dissatisfaction with the law and the roster.

-They said they were prepared for any outrage from Muslims, but not for the widespread protests that have surrounded major cities for nearly two weeks.

 “I believe that the political mathematics behind the repeal of this law has not been taken into account,” said one of the federal ministers, a notable reference to the lack of consultation with allies and opposition parties.